Dkramaro/CRO-Djinn/CHROME_STORAGE_DIAGNOSTICS.md

 **Check Context:** In offscreen console, run `location.href`.
 Must be `chrome-extension://...`, not `blob:` or `data:`

-**Check Permissions:** `chrome://extensions` → CRO Genie → Details → Permissions should include "Store unlimited amount of client-side data"
+**Check Permissions:** `chrome://extensions` → CRO Djinn → Details → Permissions should include "Store unlimited amount of client-side data"

 **Check Worker:** If using Web Workers, ensure storage calls are in main thread, not worker